-She has been named a Best Pediatric Specialist (Neurosurgery) by D Magazine five times, most recently in 2018.
+She has been named a Best Pediatric Specialist (Neurosurgery) by D Magazine numerous times, most recently in 2021.

 For parents of children with serious neurological conditions, choosing the surgeon who will operate on their child’s brain is one of the most critical decisions they’ll ever make.